rbaumgar/otelcol-demo-app/OpenTelemetry_with_Tempo.md

 ![Tempo Result)](images/Tempo01.png)

+You can select some details on the query. e.g.
-*star* The service name is specified in the application.properties (quarkus.application.name) of the demo app.
+- Service Name: you can select the the service name which specified in the application.properties (quarkus.application.name) of the demo app.
+- Tags: you can select the name of the trace.
+E.g. name="/sayRemote/{name}" in my demo application.
+- Min/Max Duration: select only traces which takes very log, e.g. min = 500ms

 Open one trace entry and expand it to get all the details.